tpascarella/sr50/docs/investing/gold.md

 ## Buying Gold

-If you will be buying gold bars/coins of gold from a reputable online dealer, there are some considerations you should make. **Look for the following**:
+If you will be buying gold bars/coins from a reputable online dealer, **look for the following**:
 - Reviews from the [Better Business Bureau](https://www.bbb.org/), and/or [Trustpilot](https://www.trustpilot.com/).
-  >DO NOT ASSUME IF A WEBSITE HAS THE LOGOS THEY ARE LEGITIMATE.
-LOGOS CAN BE COPIED.
+>DO NOT ASSUME IF A WEBSITE HAS THE LOGOS THEY ARE LEGITIMATE, BECAUSE LOGOS CAN BE COPIED.
 CHECK THE SOURCE WEBSITE AND READ THE REVIEWS ON THERE.
-- Website buyback program.
-If they are selling you quality gold they will purchase it back from you.
+- buyback program.
+If they are selling you high quality gold they will purchase it back from you.
-- Buy from a recognized mint.
-(Makes liquidating that much easier)
+- Buy bars from a recognized mint, this makes liquidation much easier.

 <details>
-  <summary>Reputable Gold Sources (NOT EXHAUSTIVE LIST)</summary>
+  <summary>Reputable Gold Refineries (NOT EXHAUSTIVE LIST)</summary>

 - Johnson Matthey
 - PAMP Suisse